carlosreche/format/README.md

 | prefix | Appends a value at the beggining of the formatted number. | String | "&nbsp;" <br>_(empty string)_ |
 | suffix | Appends a value at the end of the formatted number. | String |  "&nbsp;" <br>_(empty string)_ |

-## format.prototype ( )
+### format.prototype ( )

 It will register a _format_ function for the objects of each respective Javascript type (_Number_, _Date_ and _String_), making it possible to write a cleaner and more readable code.

 However, keep in mind that using non-native prototype functions is not a recommended pratice, since the code can go into unexpected behavior in the future if the standards change.
-But it might not be an issue to small projects though.
+But it might not be an issue to mantain small projects though.